 You absolutely must use a UL- (or similarly) approved fencer to charge your fence.
 Such a device is effective and safe — it will blow a fuse instantly during any serious malfunction.
 Don't do as some neophyte homesteaders have done and wire an electric fence directly to a wall socket, welding transformer, model railroad speed controller, or any home-brewed device.

 You'll recall from junior-high science that electricity is the flow of free electrons from the + to the - terminal of a power source through a conductor such as metal (or a water-based living thing).
 The steel fence wire is good conducting material that's held away from any other conductors such as wood or metal fence posts by nonconductive ceramic or plastic insulators.
 The hot, +, post of the charger is connected to the fence.
 The other, -, post is wired to a stake driven into the soil.
 Normally then, each time the charger pulses with voltage, trying to send a charge of electrons through the wire, nothing much happens.
 There is no connection between the hot + post and the - return one, so there is no flow of current — no amperage.
 The circuit is open.
-Only when your curious saddle pony brushes the wire with his velvety muzzle does the circuit close (See Figure 2 in the image gallery for the electric fence diagram).
+Only when your curious saddle pony brushes the wire with his velvety muzzle does the circuit close (Figure 2).
 Then a brief shot of current flows at lightning speed from the + post of the fencer . . . to the wire . . . through the pony's nose, body, and hooves . . . back through the soil . . . and to the - post of the charger.
 ZAP!
 The shock is delivered, causing the pony to pull away and reopen the circuit.

 To keep small pests out of your vegetable patch, you'll want to set up a small garden fence . . . and the main component of that will be an economical charger.
 The least expensive garden fencers cost around $25 (all prices in this article are approximations) and run a low-power, continuous charge.
 These are not as powerful or as safe as those employing pulsed current, so I generally don't recommend them.
 A typical, plug-in, pulsed charger goes for $45 and uses an average of around seven kilowatt-hours (about 60¢ worth) of electricity per month.
 Small 6-volt, battery-powered fencers cost the same as plug-in ones — if you don't count the required $18 battery (which should last a growing season).

 Buy a bag of two dozen little slotted plastic insulators for a dollar and change . . . nail them to yard-long tomato stakes . . . hammer the stakes six inches deep . . . string 19-gauge steel wire (a 500-foot roll costs under $10) on the insulators and charger . . . and you'll have a perfectly satisfactory one- to three-strand garden fence.
 Remember to run the wire on the outside of the posts (to keep predators from knocking the posts over).
-And prevent sag in your fence by guying each corner post: Attach a length of wire by its midpoint to the post top and run it to a pair of ground stakes hammered in at a mirror image of the angle made by the fence corner (See Figure 3 in the image gallery for the electric fence diagram).
+And prevent sag in your fence by guying each corner post: Attach a length of wire by its midpoint to the post top and run it to a pair of ground stakes hammered in at a mirror image of the angle made by the fence corner (Figure 3).

 You can use more elaborate stakes, of course.
-Lightweight fiberglass T posts, for instance, are nonconductive — so they require no insulators — and come with clips to hold the wire (See Figure 10 in the image gallery for the electric fence diagram).
+Lightweight fiberglass T posts, for instance, are nonconductive — so they require no insulators — and come with clips to hold the wire (Figure 10).
 They push right into the soil, pull out as easily, and cost a dollar or two per stake (great stuff, fiberglass).

 Garden fencers aren't waterproof or particularly sturdy, so they must be kept under cover.
 Install yours in a dry spot in the shed or the house.
 You can build a weathertight box out at the garden for a battery-powered model.
 In any case, make sure the charger is readily visible so you can see the red blinking indicator that tells you it is operating.
 Most models also have a test button or a separate white blinker that indicates whether the fence circuit is open or grounded.